codio/site/source/docs/git/git-primer.html.markdown

 This shows you the modified and the new (untracked) files.

-To tell Github to track the file, you can do one of the following
+To tell GitHub to track the file, you can do one of the following

 - `git add .` which tells Git to track all files in the project that are not yet tracked.
 This is the quickest and simplest way to track any new files.
 - `git add FILENAME` explicitly tracks a single file